 - Gromets are not reinforced

-Bottom line: The REDCAMP is more than adequate if you are a new hammock camper who plans on sleeping out in mild conditions.
+Bottom-Line: The REDCAMP is more than adequate if you are new to hammock camping and plan on sleeping out in mild conditions.
 It is affordable and will get the job done.

 Hennessy Hammock Hex Tarp

-Another hexagonal hammock tarp, the Hennessy Hammock Hex, has six connection points that allows it to be flared out to provide a large covered area or staked close to your hammock for maximum protection from the wind.
+Another hexagonal hammock tarp, the Hennessy Hammock Hex, has six connection points that allow it to be flared out to provide a large covered area or staked close for maximum protection from the wind.
 Fully deployed, it measures 12 ft.
 11 in. along the center line and 10 ft. wide.

-Another highly durable choice, the Hennessy Hammock Hex, is made of 1,000 mm 70D polyurethane-coated polyester ripstop nylon.
+Made of 1,000 mm 70D polyurethane-coated polyester ripstop nylon this tarp is a highly durable choice.
 Its HH protection rating ensures it will remain waterproof in all but the most extreme conditions.

-However, lightweight, it is not.
-Both its size and composition mean this tarp weighs 27 oz.
+However, due to both its size and composition weighing in at 27 oz, the Hennessy Hammock Hex rainfly is not lightweight.
 But, considering you could fit two hammocks under this one tarp, it is an excellent choice for two-person camps looking to simplify gear.